Click here to learn more.

 When trying to make significant medical decisions, my clients frequently ask about their pet’s life expectancy.
 Why remove a liver mass from a 12-year-old

 Beagle when the Beagle’s life expectancy may only be 13 years?
-I explain that life expectancies for
+I explain that life expectancies for cats and

 dogs of varying breeds are nothing more than averages.
 This means some individuals will never reach “average” and others will far exceed it.